ProvableHQ/leo/docs/rfc/002-bounded-recursion.md

 not only for flattening transformations that may not otherwise terminate, but also for ones that may take a long time to do so.
 This is a broader topic that should be discussed in a separate RFC.

-## Drawbacks

-This proposal does not appear to bring any real drawbacks, other than making the compiler inevitably more complex.
-But the benefits to support recursion justifies the extra complexity.

-## Effect on Ecosystem

-This proposal does not appear to have any direct effects on the ecosystem.
-It simply enables certain Leo programs to be written in a more natural style.

-## Alternatives

-An alternative approach, hinted at in the above discussion about loops, is to take a similar approach to the current one for loops.
-That is, we could restrict the forms of allowed recursion to ones whose inlining is known to terminate at compile time.

-However, the configurable limit approach seems more flexible.
-It does not even preclude a termination analysis, as discussed earlier.
-Furthermore, in practical terms, non-termination is not much different from excessively long computation. and the configurable limit approach may be uniformly suitable to avoid both non-termination and excessively long computation.